Plus500 vs XM

 Which trading platform is better: Plus500 or XM?

 The XM trading platform is notably superior.
 While Plus500 only provides traders with its inferior web trader, where essential trading functionalities do not exist, XM upgrades the MT4/MT5 trading platforms with six add-ons.
+Neither automated trading nor social trading is available at Plus500, both possible at XM.
 Plus500 claims technological superiority but fails to deliver on it.

 Which is better, Plus500, or XM?